The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 "I get between 8 to 10 hours of sleep a night."

 "For as long as I can remember, I've never really had any problems with getting good quality sleep.
-While this is probably partially due to luck/genetics, IDK, I'm not a scientist and I also take my nighttime routine very seriously and like to be in bed by 10-10:30pm at the latest.
+While this is probably partially due to luck/genetics, I also take my nighttime routine very seriously and like to be in bed by 10-10:30 p.m. at the latest.
 I'm a nighttime shower-er, so I usually add a few drops of aromatherapy oil (my favorite is Deep Relax by Aromatherapy Associates) to help me calm down after a day of work.
 If I haven't done laundry, I'll sleep in undies and a T-shirt, but I also live for cute pajamas.
 I just got a ribbed Parade set that I love!

 Advertisement

-"I try to minimize phone time as much as possible before bed, so around 9pm or so I always, always, ALWAYS rely on the iPhone’s Do Not Disturb mode for sleepytime and change my iPhone screen brightness to Night Shift.
+"I try to minimize phone time as much as possible before bed, so around 9 p.m. or so I always, always, ALWAYS rely on the iPhone’s Do Not Disturb mode for sleepytime and change my iPhone screen brightness to Night Shift.
 I seriously can't remember the last time I didn't do that, and I feel like it actually has helped me relax since blue light can be kinda severe.
 Around the time I do that, I also try to dim the lights in my bedroom or living room, depending on where I'm posted up at.
-I have those Philips Hue smart bulbs that allow me to adjust the brightness (and turn them on/off) from my phone — total gamechanger.
+I have those Philips Hue smart bulbs that allow me to adjust the brightness (and turn them on/off) from my phone — a total gamechanger.
 I think I remember a sleep specialist telling me that dimming the lights helps your brain signal that it's time for bed, and I feel like it's made a pretty big difference!

 "I drink tea 24/7 — okay, not really, but for all the waking hours of the day, I'm very likely with a warm bevy.
 I'm not much of a coffee drinker.
 At night, I love herbal tea to help me relax.
 My favorites are mint or Japanese roasted green tea that I get in Tokyo.
 There's also a David's Tea called Serenity Now that I half bought because of the name (Seinfeld hive, assemble), but it is actually SO delicious.
-I brew it in a loose-leaf tea pot that I also bought in Japan.
+I brew it in a loose-leaf teapot that I also bought in Japan.

+"I drink tea 24/7 — okay, not really, but for all the waking hours of the day, I'm very likely with a warm bevy.
+I'm not much of a coffee drinker.
+At night, I love herbal tea to help me relax.
+My favorites are mint or Japanese roasted green tea that I get in Tokyo.
+There's also a David's Tea called Serenity Now that I half bought because of the name (Seinfeld hive, assemble), but it is actually SO delicious.
+I brew it in a loose-leaf teapot that I also bought in Japan.

 Advertisement